Remi-Coulom/joedb/doc/source/getting_started.rst

 Windows
 ^^^^^^^

-First, download and extract a zip file of a recent release from the `github Release page <https://github.com/Remi-Coulom/joedb/releases>`_.

 Visual Studio supports cmake, starting from version 2017.
-Use "File/Open/Folder..." to open the ``compcmake`` folder of the archive, then "CMake/Build All" should work.
+Use "Open a local folder" to open the ``compcmake`` folder of the archive.

+If you wish to use the ssh connection, you can install the libssh library with
+vcpkg: ``vcpkg install libssh:x64-windows``.
+For cmake to discover the vcpkg library, you will have to edit CMakeSettings.json to indicate the path to your vcpkg installation.

 Joedb Tools
 -----------